shaivipandey/eas503-notes/chapters/01/getting_started.md

 - A computer program is a detailed step-by-step set of instructions telling a computer exactly what to do.

-- If we **change** the program, then the computer performs a different sequence of actions, and hence, performs a different tasks.
+- If we **change** the program, then the computer performs a different sequence of actions, and hence, performs a different task.

 - A program is written in terms of a few basic operations that its reader already understands.
 Using these few basic operations, you can "teach" a computer new operations by defining them in terms of the basic operations.
   - Example: Computers understand the addition and division operator, which are the basic mathematical operators.
-You can teach the computer to calculate the average by using the addition and division operator by instruction the computer to add all the numbers in a sequence and divide by the size of the sequence.
+You can teach the computer to calculate the average by using the addition and division operator by instructing the computer to add all the numbers in a sequence and divide by the size of the sequence.
   - Example: You can then use the new average operation and combine with other operations to create more operations.
-It’s a lot like creating life by putting atoms together to make proteins and then combining proteins to build cells, combining cells to make organs, and combining organs to make a creature.
+It is a lot like creating life by putting atoms together to make proteins and then combining proteins to build cells, combining cells to make organs, and combining organs to make a creature.
   Defining new operations and combining them to do useful things is the heart and soul of programming.

 - Every computer is just a machine for executing (carrying out) programs.